xhw205/Domain-specific-Fewshot-Learning/README.md

 + Please refer to the citations in this paper for miniDogs datasets.
 + The center point dimension of  loss functions can be set by itself.

-We look forward to new breakthroughs for scholars in the future.